Mars-Colonist/gooseLin/README.md

 ### Script Usage

-1. Save the script as `gooselin.sh'
+1. Save the script as `gooselin.sh'.
 2. Make the script executable:

    ```bash